 It’s no secret that technology is transforming our daily lives.
-Phone booths have nearly vanished from urban landscapes (and with the rise in e-commerce, I have to wonder if shopping malls are far behind).
+Phone booths have nearly vanished from urban landscapes (and with the rise in e-commerce, As a court planning consultant I have to wonder if shopping malls are far behind).
 With the tiny handheld units responsible for rendering phone booths obsolete, we can now order dinner, pay the mortgage, or hail a taxi.

 The courthouse has always served a central civic role in American culture.
 Whether for jury duty, a marriage license, a traffic ticket, or some other purpose, most citizens will have occasion to visit a courthouse every few years.
 Depending on how long it’s been between visits, people may discover that — thanks to changes in technology — some aspects of the courthouse experience are now very different.
 The rapid pace of these changes creates both challenges and opportunities for court managers and especially for those responsible for identifying and implementing new courthouse technology.